 A Novel Surgical Approach Targeting Lung Tumors

 Researchers from Lund University have recently developed an innovative approach to the surgical excision of lung tumors.
-They have combined tiny nanoparticles with a new surgical technique that explicitly target lung tumors.
+They have combined tiny nanoparticles with a new surgical technique that explicitly targets lung tumors.

 Lung cancer patients receive high doses of chemotherapy drugs that are widely disseminated through their systemic circulation resulting in grueling side effects on major organs.
 Although researchers are continuously developing newer modalities of therapy targeted for lung cancer, their efficacy is limited due to the difficulty in delivering these agents to the tumors themselves